openstack/kuryr-kubernetes/doc/source/installation/devstack/ports-pool.rst

-3. Then, in case you want to set a limit to the maximum number of ports, or increase/reduce the default one for the mininum number, as well as to modify the way the pools are repopulated, both in time as well as regarding bulk operation sizes, the next option can be included and modified accordingly::
+3. Then, in case you want to set a limit to the maximum number of ports, or increase/reduce the default one for the minimum number, as well as to modify the way the pools are repopulated, both in time as well as regarding bulk operation sizes, the next option can be included and modified accordingly::